Revelstoke roads and weather: showers - BC Local News

 Weather report from Environment Canada for Revelstoke area:

-Today: Cloudy with 70 percent chance of showers or thunderstorms.
-High 23.
-Humidex 26.
+Today: Showers.
+Wind becoming northwest 20 km/h this afternoon.
+High 18.
 UV index 3 or moderate.

-Tonight: Partly cloudy.
-40 percent chance of showers early this evening with risk of a thunderstorm.
-Low 11.
+Tonight: Showers ending this evening then clearing.
+Wind northwest 20 km/h becoming light this evening.
+Low 9.

+Tomorrow: Mainly sunny.
+Wind becoming northwest 20 km/h in the afternoon.
+High 24.
+UV index 7 or high.

 For more info visit: B.C.
 Widlfire